lhh421/lessonslearned/Popular-Languages.md

 <strong>Popular Front-End Programming Languages:</strong>

-- HTML: Short for HyperText Markup Language, the authoring language used to create documents on the World Wide Web.
+- <strong>HTML</strong>: Short for HyperText Markup Language, the authoring language used to create documents on the World Wide Web.
 HTML is similar to SGML, although it is not a strict subset.
 HTML defines the structure and layout of a Web document by using a variety of tags and attributes.

-- Javascript: JavaScript is most commonly used as a client side scripting language.
+- <strong>Javascript</strong>: JavaScript is most commonly used as a client side scripting language.
 This means that JavaScript code is written into an HTML page.
 When a user requests an HTML page with JavaScript in it, the script is sent to the browser and it's up to the browser to do something with it.

-- CSS: CSS is the language for describing the presentation of Web pages, including colors, layout, and fonts.
+- <strong>CSS</strong>: CSS is the language for describing the presentation of Web pages, including colors, layout, and fonts.
 It allows one to adapt the presentation to different types of devices, such as large screens, small screens, or printers.
 CSS is independent of HTML and can be used with any XML-based markup language.

 <strong>Popular Back-End Programming Languages:</strong>